dashjoin/platform/dashjoin-docs/docs/administration.md

 With this config the login dialog will look similar to this:

 ![Login with minimalistic config](assets/logincfg_mini.png)
-## Query Performance
+## Query / Expression Performance

 When hooking up large databases, you might have to perform some performance tuning in order for the platform to scale.
-The query performance page (/table/config/dj-query-performance) is linked from the main database page and helps you with this task.
+The query and expression performance page (/table/config/dj-query-performance) is linked from the main database page and helps you with this task.
 It shows recent query statistics in a table.
 The columns are defined as follows:

-* query: shows the query that was run along with the database prefixed
+* query: shows the JSONata expression or the query that was run along with the database prefixed
 * type:
+  * jsonata: JSONata expression evaluation
   * key: determining possible foreign key autocomplete values
   * search: the toolbar search
   * query: the query editor, tables or charts